Selalelo/SQL-DATA-WAREHOUSE/README.md

 ## 🌟 About Me

 Hi there!
-I’m **Selalelo Moakamelo**, a Data Engineer passionate about designing modern data solutions that drive actionable insights.
-I’m dedicated to making data engineering concepts accessible and impactful for everyone.
+I’m **Selalelo Moakamelo**, and I’m passionate about data engineering and building modern data solutions.
+I love exploring how data can drive meaningful insights, and I’m always excited to keep learning, growing, and sharing knowledge along the way.

 Let's stay connected!
-Feel free to reach out and connect with me on these platforms:
+Feel free to reach out and connect with me on these platforms.

 - [LinkedIn](https://www.linkedin.com/in/selalelo-moakamelo-35b57719a)